Fire and Rescue New South Wales: History

-FRNSW have been working to incorporate further new technologies into their fleet, including the development of their two high tech Mobile Command Centres, the incorporation of Compressed Air Foam Systems into their appliances, the implementation of a remote Turbine Assisted Firefighting Unit, the development of the Hytrans Bulk Water Transfer System, and the development of Remote Piloted Aircraft systems.
+FRNSW have been working to incorporate further new technologies into their fleet, including the development of their two high tech Mobile Command Centres as part of the connected firefighter program., the incorporation of Compressed Air Foam Systems into their appliances, the implementation of a remote Turbine Assisted Firefighting Unit, the development of the Hytrans Bulk Water Transfer System, and the development of Remote Piloted Aircraft systems.

 Emblem

 The Fire and Rescue NSW emblem includes the NSW state emblem with the State motto Orta Recens Quam Pura Nites, which is Latin for 'Newly Risen How Brightly We Shine'.

 A flag based on the British Blue Ensign with the FRNSW emblem is the official pennant.